 Example: Orange juice prices spike in the summer, heating oil prices spike in the winter, ect, ect.
 Therefore, the BLS doesn’t want monthly inflation data to spike in reaction to price spikes, so they smooth out the data.

-The rub… Cannot not the marketplace figure this out on their own?
+The rub… Can not the marketplace figure this out on their own?
 What is the need to smooth out prices especially when seasonal goods only make up a small part of the CPI calculation?
 Technically, this adjustment should have no impact on the long-term calculation of the CPI, but it wouldn’t surprise me if the BLS found a way to use it to shave a few points here and there.

 Adjustment#7: Focus on Core CPI What is it?
 Core CPI is Headline CPI minus food and energy prices (you know, those nagging daily necessities).
-While government pensions and social security are adjusted according to Headline CPI, the Federal Reserve uses the Core CPI as their preferred measure of inflation when determining monetary policy.
+While government pensions and social security are adjusted according to Headline CPI, the Federal Reserve uses the Core CPI as its preferred measure of inflation when determining monetary policy.